 The APBT is very sociable with all that are happy to play with him, both family and strangers alike, and for this reason, APBT fanciers say he would make a terrible guard dog.
 He does, however, make a great sibling for young children and is said to be very gentle and protective of them, which is why they are also known as ‘nanny dogs.”

-Breed Specific Legislation (BSL) has been employed in various countries and various states throughout America.
+Breed Specific Legislation (BSL) has been employed in various countries worldwide and states throughout America.
 There are many different laws and rules regarding both these breeds, such as compulsory muzzle wearing, obtaining special insurance, mandatory sterilization, or even outright bans on owning either breed.
-If you are considering either of these dogs it is imperative that you research the local laws and how this will affect you.
+If you are considering either of these dogs, it is imperative that you research the local laws and how this will affect you.

-If you don’t think you are up to this challenge then do not take him on, for you will most definitely lose and risk upsetting the household dynamic.
+If you don’t think you are up to this challenge, then do not take him on, for you will most definitely lose and risk upsetting the household dynamic.
 With that being said, they are both intelligent dogs that love nothing more than to please their master.

 If he is displaying unwanted behaviors, a stern no or simply ignoring him will teach him that this behavior is wrong.
 Obedience training with a professional trainer would be particularly useful for the Dogo Argentino to instill discipline into his routine.

-Socialization is important to ensure that they are comfortable with all humans and other animals in a variety of situations, and it will teach them to recognize that in most cases neither man nor dog is a threat.
+Socialization is important to ensure that they are comfortable with all humans and other animals in a variety of situations, and it will teach them to recognize that, in most cases, neither man nor dog is a threat.

 You’ll also want to make sure you pick the right crate size for your pup, which is important in crate training.
 A crate that’s too big can mean that your dog potties inside the crate, and one too small and you’ll have a pup that feels cramped.